-Mr. Arthur Arnold, Chairman

-Mr. Aigboje Aig-Imoukhuede

-Mr. Marcus Fedder
+Mr. Arthur Arnold, Chairman Mr. Bernd Loewen, Vice-Chairman Mr. Aigboje Aig-Imoukhuede Mr. Marcus Fedder Mrs. Lakshmi Shyam-Sunder

-Mr. Bernd Loewen

-Mrs. Lakshmi Shyam-Sunder

-MANAGING BOARD LETTER

-RESULTS 2016
+Letter from the Managing Board

+Results 2017

-■ The volume of new Primary Investments realized in 2016 totaled USD 562 million (excluding rolled-over trades), a decrease of 15% compared to 2015.
-In all, 242 Primary Investment transactions were closed, a decrease of 4% over 2015.
-These reductions mask a strong rebound in production volumes during the second half of the year, which accounted for USD 410 million (73%) of the fresh production.
-This was a record second-half for TCX, that was underpinned by resurgent flows into the emerging markets following a global slow-down in 2015:
+• The volume of new Primary Investments realized in 2017 totaled USD 1.03 billion (excluding rolled-over trades), an 84% increase compared to 2016.
+In all, 409 Primary Investment transactions were closed, a 69% increase relative to 2016.
+This record year for TCX was underpinned by resurgent flows into TCX's target markets following the recent global slow-down: